mcmatan/int/README.md

 - Accessing parent is using Math.floor((i - 1) / 2)
 - Accessing left child is using 2 * i + 1
 - Accessing right child is using 2 * i + 2
+- Given a question we need to find the smallest x values in a list of length y, a use of a min heap would be y log y, but actually, if using a max heap, we could make sure the heap is always of length x and that way deduct time complexity to y log x.
+Pushing values and every time we have more than x values, pop the next max (staying with min values)

 ```javascript
 class MinHeap {